Michael Varrati: Dead for Filth and Midnight Mass

-Motivated by the annual discussions being had at the LGBTQ+ Horror Panel at Comic-Con, Varrati was inspired to create a weekly conversation series that would explore those topics year-round.
-As a result, he created Dead for Filth, a streaming audio series that debuted in August 2017.
-Originally produced by Revry and later through his own June Gloom Productions, Dead for Filth was a weekly, in-depth interview podcast that saw Varrati sit for a long form conversation with a creator, performer, or other notable person in the genre space and discuss the intersection of queer identity and horror.
-Notable guests on Dead for Filth included Final Destination creator Jeffrey Reddick, Hollywood legend Veronica Cartwright, and Ash vs Evil Dead’s Ray Santiago.
-Dead for Filth ran for 100 episodes, as well as several specials, before Varrati wrapped the series up.
+Motivated by the annual discussions being had at the LGBTQ+ Horror Panel at Comic-Con, Varrati created Dead for Filth, a streaming audio series that debuted in August 2017.
+Originally produced by Revry Dead for Filth was a weekly, in-depth interview podcast.
 During its run, Dead for Filth was named by The Advocate as one of "12 LGBTQ Podcasts You Should Be Listening To" and by NBC as an LGBTQ Podcast "To Know."

-In 2021, Varrati returned to the podcast space to co-host a new series, Midnight Mass, with friend and frequent collaborator Peaches Christ.
-Inspired and named for Peaches Christ's long-running cult movie series in San Francisco, Midnight Mass sees Varrati and Christ do weekly explorations into the nature and devoted fanbase of cult cinema.
+In 2021, Varrati returned to the podcast space to co-host a new series, Midnight Mass, with Peaches Christ.
+Inspired and named for Peaches Christ's long-running cult movie series in San Francisco, Midnight Mass is weekly discussion into the nature and devoted fanbase of cult cinema.